juwangvsu/LDLS/readme_ldls_data.txt

        [ 0.00229406,  0.00103212, -0.9999968 , -0.06324057],
        [ 0.9999673 ,  0.0077531 ,  0.00230199, -0.2670414 ]])
 the T = [0, -.063, -.267] meter, in cam frame, this is in agree with the sensor setup. i.e., lidar is 0.267 meter behind the camera, but camera z-axis car's x-axis (length)

+T is the position of the lidar in cam frame,
+The R part is the rotation matrix, the equivlent euler angles if applied to cam axis will become lidar axis?

+   point_cam = [R|T] * point_lidar
+	this matrix multiply the point in lidaar frame is the point in camera frame

 R0_rect rectify cam frame, not used in LDLS code, impact limited
 	Y = P_rect_xx * R_rect_00 * (R|T)_velo_to_cam * X